top of page

 2. Understanding how donor nations use foreign aid to achieve domestic and foreign policy objectives, increase their international status, and enhance their economic standing.

 To answer these questions, I employ a range of advanced methods, including survey experiments, instrumental variables, and network analysis.
 My research interests also extend to teaching and pedagogy.
-My research is featured in The Journal of Political Science Education and Political Science Now

 Research